femto-apps/lib-config/README.md

 // Set a config value.
 config.set('prefix.path.to.option', 'value')

-// Update all the config values stored in the specified file. config.save('config2.hjson')
+// Update all the config values stored in the specified file.
+File extensions are ignored, so if config2.hjson and config2.js are present, the values from both files will be saved in the selected file. config.saveFile('config2.hjson')

 // Save the entire configuration to the specified file. config.saveNewFile('newFile.json')